The instructions below are for United States residents only. International students will have additional requirements.

 San Angelo, TX 76909-1025

-- Your admission decision letter will be e-mailed to you at the address entered in your admission application.
+- Your admission decision letter will be emailed to you at the address entered in your admission application.

 A maximum of nine semester credit hours of graduate course work completed in a regionally accredited institution may be transferred toward the master’s degree in Border Security, Criminal Justice, or Security Studies.
 Transfer credits cannot be applied to graduate certificates in Border Security and Security Studies.
-Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies.
+Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies and Research.
 No graduate work for which the student received a grade lower than “B” will be accepted for transfer credit.
 No graduate work which was part of a degree awarded at another institution will be accepted for transfer credit.
 All transferred course work must have been completed no more than six years prior to the awarding of the master’s degree at Angelo State University.
 Approved transfer credit will be awarded after the student has successfully completed one semester or term of graduate enrollment.
 Department Head Dr. Robert Ehlers can provide a recommendation for transfer credit to the graduate dean at the student’s request.
 For more information, please contact the department head.